NYCIST/macadmin-tools/README.md

 ### Scripts & Other Tools

 - **[AirServer](https://www.airserver.com/)**: macOS app for turning a Mac into a screen mirroring receiver similar to an Apple TV.
 Goes further in that it supports both AirPlay and Chromecast, as well as multiple simultaneous device mirroring.
+- **[Atom](https://atom.io/)**: A free, hackable text editor with many installable packages.
+- **[BBEdit](https://www.barebones.com/products/bbedit/index.html)**: Another text editor.
+Can acquire a free EDU license for your school to avoid the 30-day pay timer.
+- **[defaultbrowser](https://github.com/kerma/defaultbrowser)**: Command-line tool for setting the default browser.
+Similar to [SwiftDefaultApps](https://github.com/Lord-Kamina/SwiftDefaultApps), but more limited.
 - **[DetectX Swift](https://sqwarq.com/detectx/)**: A lightweight macOS app for completing on-demand search and troubleshooting tool. that can identify malware, adware, keyloggers, potentially unwanted apps and potentially destabilising apps on a Mac. *VERY* inexpensive [management license](https://sites.fastspring.com/sqwarq/product/detectxswiftmanagement), and can be triggered remotely to complete full system scans.
 - **[Docker](https://www.docker.com/)**: Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
 Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.
 By doing so, thanks to the container, the developer can rest assured that the application will run on any other Linux machine regardless of any customized settings that machine might have that could differ from the machine used for writing and testing the code ([https://opensource.com/resources/what-docker](https://opensource.com/resources/what-docker)).
 Great for testing.
   - [podman](https://podman.io/): An alternative to Docker.